openstack-ansible/openstack-ansible-modules/README.md

 These will eventually be a dependency of the [openstack-ansible][1] repo for doing a test deployment of OpenStack into virtual machines managed by vagrant.

+To use this, add this directory to to the ANSIBLE_LIBRARY environment variable, or symlink this diretory to ./library relative to the playbook that uses it.

 [1]: http://github.com/lorin/openstack-ansible

 ## keystone_manage